Set up and manage channel moderation in Microsoft Teams

 Team owners can also add team members as moderators.
 A team owner might not have the subject matter expertise at the channel level to best support channel moderation.
 By allowing specific team members to moderate a channel, the responsibility of managing content and context within a channel is shared between team owners and channel moderators.
 For example, a team owner can add business owners or content owners as moderators, which lets them control information sharing in that channel.

 Channel moderation is available for standard channels.
-It's not available for the General channel or private channels.
+It's not available for the General channel or for private or shared channels.